Skip to main content

 Dorset Economic Blog

-Started in June 2020, this series of blogs from BU’s Emeritus Professor Nigel Jump has examined the impact of Covid-19 on the economy through lockdowns and shifting circumstances.
+Started in June 2020, this series of blogs from BU’s Emeritus Professor Nigel Jump examines the outlook for the local economy.

 • Home